-If finding accessories or jewelry take more time than finding the right wedding gown, then you should focus on choosing only one thing.
-No matter how beautiful some necklace or bracelet is, if it doesn’t fit your style or the dress, don’t buy it!
+If finding accessories or jewelry takes more time than finding the right wedding gown, then you should focus on choosing only one thing.
+No matter how beautiful some necklace or bracelet is, if it doesn’t fit your style or dress, don’t buy it!
 Instead of buying pieces you will not wear, opt for a classy pearl or diamond necklace.
 Don’t buy jewelry pairs – modern brides tend to wear mixed jewelry.

-Follow Your Personal Style
+Your Personal Style Matters Most

-The rule that you should definitely listen is to follow your personal style, no matter what.
+The rule that you should definitely listen to is to follow your personal style, no matter what.
 If you are comfortable with big and massive jewelry – go for it.
 Otherwise, stick to accessories you would like to wear and which make you feel confident.

 - Unique Wedding Ideas: Breathtakingly Beautiful Non-Traditional Venues